 Bill has been featured in Texas Super Lawyers – which salutes the top 5 percent of all attorneys in Texas – every year since 2006.
-D Magazine has named Bill among Dallas’ Best Lawyers in 2008, 2009 and 2011 and 2012 for his work in white-collar defense.
+D Magazine has named Bill among Dallas’ Best Lawyers in 2008, 2009, 2011, 2012, and 2013 for his work in white-collar defense.
 Since 2010, Bill has been selected to Best Lawyers in America for his work on behalf of clients in commercial litigation and SEC/telecom/energy regulatory defense.
 Lawdragon has named Bill one of the 500 Leading Lawyers in America.

 Best Lawyers in America: